mdn/content/files/en-us/web/api/htmlelement/error_event/index.md

 {{APIRef}}

-The `error` event is fired on an {{domxref("HTMLElement")}} object when a resource failed to load, or can't be used.
+The `error` event is fired on an element when a resource failed to load, or can't be used.
 For example, if a script has an execution error or an image can't be found or is invalid.

 This event is not cancelable and does not bubble.